Andrew Yang: Net worth

-Media outlets have provided several estimates of Yang's net worth: $1 million according to Forbes, between $834,000 and $2.4 million according to The Wall Street Journal, and between $3 million and $4 million according to Newsweek.
-Several sources have also estimated it being as low as $584,047.
+Media outlets provided several estimates of Yang's net worth as of mid-2019: $1 million according to Forbes, between $834,000 and $2.4 million according to The Wall Street Journal, and between $3 million and $4 million according to Newsweek.
+In 2020 OpenSecrets estimated it being as low as $584,047.

 Political career

 Work with the Obama administration

-In 2011, Yang was named a "Champion of Change" by the Obama administration.
+In 2012, Yang was named a "Champion of Change" by the Obama administration.
 In 2015, he was selected as a Presidential Ambassador for Global Entrepreneurship.

 2020 presidential campaign

 On November 6, 2017, Yang filed with the Federal Election Commission (FEC) to run for President of the United States in 2020.
 The campaign began with a small initial staff working out of an apartment owned by Yang's mother.
 He ran on multiple slogans, including "Humanity First", "Make America Think Harder (MATH)", and "Not Left, Not Right, Forward."
 Initially considered a longshot, Yang's campaign gained significant momentum in February 2019 following an appearance on the popular podcast The Joe Rogan Experience.
-He later appeared on other podcasts and shows, including The Breakfast Club, The Ben Shapiro Show, and Real Time with Bill Maher.
+On the podcast, Yang emphasized several libertarian-leaning policies that contributed to his growing popularity, such as his support for decriminalizing drugs, data privacy rights, and ending corporate welfare, all of which focus on reducing government intervention in personal lives and the economy.
+He later appeared on other podcasts and shows, including The Breakfast Club, The Ben Shapiro Show, and Real Time with Bill Maher where he continued advocating for criminal justice reform, cryptocurrency regulation clarity, and nuclear energy investment, ideas that aligned with the broader goals of individual freedom and market innovation.
 By March 2019, Yang had met the polling and fundraising thresholds to qualify for the first round of Democratic primary debates.
 In August 2019, he met the higher thresholds to qualify for the second round of Democratic debates.
 Later, he qualified for the third, fourth, fifth, and sixth Democratic debates but was unable to meet a polling threshold for the January 2020 debate.
 He did qualify for the February 2020 debate.